hotwired/turbo-android/README.md

 ## Getting Started
 See the instructions to [get started with your app](docs/GETTING-STARTED.md).

+## Navigate to Destinations
+See the documenation to learn about [navigating between destinations](docs/NAVIGATION.md).

 ## Advanced Configuration
-See the instructions to [learn about the advanced configuration options available](docs/ADVANCED-CONFIGURATION.md).
+See the documentation to [learn about the advanced configuration options available](docs/ADVANCED-CONFIGURATION.md).

 ## Try the Demo App
 See the instructions to [try out the demo app](docs/DEMO-APP.md).